haixei/instagram-clone/docs/docs.md

 #### Using PostgreSQL

 For the database I decided to use PostgreSQL, one that conforms to the SQL syntax.
 It's fully handled by Docker since I'm using an already existing image like mentioned before so you don't have to worry about installing anything.
 The user and the database are created using information from the .env file.

+#### The API

+The API in our application has a very simple structure thanks for DRF.
+Some paths got added on top of it following the REST methodology which makes it easy to use for the developers.
+The full documentation of the API is currently in works and will be published shortly.